Gerald T. Flynn

 Gerald Thomas Flynn (October 7, 1910 – May 14, 1990) was an American lawyer and Democratic politician from Racine, Wisconsin.
-He served one term in the United States House of Representatives, representing Wisconsin's 1st congressional district during the 86th United States Congress (1959-1961).
+He served one term in the U.S. House of Representatives, representing Wisconsin's 1st congressional district during the 86th United States Congress (1959-1961).
 He previously served four years in the Wisconsin Senate, representing Racine County.

 Early life

 Born on a farm in Mount Pleasant, Wisconsin, near the city of Racine, Flynn attended a rural grade school and graduated from St. Catherine's High School in 1928.
 He went on to attend Marquette University Law School, where he earned his LL.B. in 1933.
 He was admitted to the bar later that year and immediately began practicing law in the city of Racine.

 Legal and political career

 As a student, he was already active with the Democratic Party of Wisconsin, and was selected chairman of the Young Democrats club of Racine around the time he opened his law practice.
 His legal work often intersected with his political advocacy, and he often represented local unions.
 He was selected as a delegate to the Democratic National Conventions in 1940, 1944, 1948, 1952, 1956, and 1960.

 He first stood for election to office in 1950, when he ran as the Democratic nominee for Wisconsin Senate in the 21st State Senate district.
 He narrowly defeated former state representative Randolph H. Runden in the general election and went on to represent Racine County in the 1951 and 1953 sessions.

 Flynn decided that the demands of being a state legislator took too much of his time away from his legal practice, and announced that he would not run for another term in 1954.
 Two years later, however, he decided to seek elected office again, running for United States House of Representatives, challenging then-eight term incumbent Republican congressman Lawrence H. Smith in Wisconsin's 1st congressional district.
 He defeated perennial candidate Kenosha engineer Erling Johnson in the Democratic primary, but lost to Smith in the general election.
 Although he only received 43% of the vote, he earned more votes than any previous Democratic candidate in the history of the district.

 Congressman Lawrence Smith died a year into his ninth term, in January 1958, and Flynn decided to run again for the first congressional district, which would then be an open seat in the 1958 election.
 He faced another competitive primary—this time against fellow attorney Sverre Roang, of Edgerton, Wisconsin—but managed to prevail with strong support from Racine and Kenosha counties.
 Flynn went on to face congressman Lawrence Smith's widow, Eleanor Smith, in the general election.
 Flynn won a close victory with 50.6% of the vote, becoming the first Democrat in 68 years to win an election in Wisconsin's 1st congressional district.